PROCertification® is the roofing industry's official badge of excellence.

 NRCA has the tools to deliver on the idea of unifying the industry to improve its members’ recognition as professionals.
 In fact, NRCA is uniquely qualified to take on this challenge because it already has in place the human capital and structure to move the industry forward.

-NRCA has professionals on staff in the following disciplines:
+NRCA has professionals on staff working in a number of disciplines some of which include:

 • Advocacy